hashicorp/design-system/README.md

 Flight icons in different formats (SVG/SVG Sprite/React)

 - npm package: `@hashicorp/flight-icons`
-- more info: see [flight-icons/README](packages/flight-icons/README.md) and [flight-icons/CONTRIBUTING](packages/flight-icons/CONTRIBUTING.md) for details on how to use the "sync/build" scripts, that export the assets from Figma and generate a bundle of standalone SVG files.
+- more info: see [flight-icons/README](packages/flight-icons/README.md) and [flight-icons/CONTRIBUTING](packages/flight-icons/CONTRIBUTING.md) for details on how to use the "sync/build" scripts that export the assets from Figma and generate a bundle of standalone SVG files.

 ### `packages/tokens` [![npm version](https://badge.fury.io/js/%40hashicorp%2Fdesign-system-tokens.svg)](https://badge.fury.io/js/%40hashicorp%2Fdesign-system-tokens)